dha24/dha24-movie-kafka-pulse-api-/README.md

 # movie-kafka-pulse-api
-Springboot Java API for publishes movie events to kafka topic
+The Springboot Java API posts movie events to kafka topics, after which movie-rule-engine analyzes the events and calculates likelihood of fraud percentages.